TortugaDiabetica/TortugaDiabetica/README.md

 Full Stack Developer
 --------------------

-I'm a Computer Science student who loves web development, with a strong inclination towards backend technologies.
+I'm a Computer Engineer student who loves web development, with a strong inclination towards backend technologies.
 I enjoy solving problems, learning new skills, and building functional and efficient systems.

 * 🌍  I'm based in Chile
 * ✉️  You can contact me at [felipecastillo1604@gmail.com](mailto:felipecastillo1604@gmail.com)